dotlang/language/doc/Enhancements.md

 \* - Add regex operators for search and replace.

+\* - We can enhance import with other file systems like http:
+`import /a/b` import from local file system
+`import file/a/b` import from local file system `import http/github.com/adsad/dsada` import from github

 \* - how can we mock a method? in a general way. so it won't be limited to testing. we can easily define a lambda to mock a method. but how to attach it to that method? there is no manager, parent to accept this lambda.